pujoey/John-Titor/README.md

 * Technology Tree - Tree of technology to research because it allows me to take different paths based on my decisions.

 * Different branches in tech tree - As a gamer, I like to have different branches in research area because it's based on my playing style.

+* Team - I would like to see a set of friends in the beginning that have different skill sets to contribute to your team because this allows the characters as guide to game story progression and alert me to random events.